ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-vcs-client-deployment.md

 # HCX client deployment
 {: #hcxclient-vcs-client-deployment}

-A minimal HCX installation consists of a single cloud and client-side deployment.
+A minimal VMware® HCX™ installation consists of a single cloud and client-side deployment.

-The HCX client side can install on any version of vSphere supported by HCX assuming that there is network connectivity between the client and cloud sides.
+The HCX client side can install on any version of vSphere supported by HCX on the assumption that network connectivity between the client and cloud sides exists.

 ## Requirements
 {: #hcxclient-vcs-client-deployment-req}